 And back in the day, when I was working for WCG (a company that doesn’t even appear on Mr. Dyer’s LinkedIn profile) Mr. Dyer was the lead on the Sanofi social media marketing.
 And get this, Paul used some dumb and guessable password for the Sanofi/US Facebook page.
 It was actually the nickname he used on his Google Drive account, something like Soccer99.

 Well, back in the day, old Paul became the poster child of “oops, I fkd up a massive pharma client’s entire social media plans for MONTHS.”
-No wonder Sanofi, WCG, and Facebook don’t appear alongside Mr. Dyer’s expertise and “new york times best selling” book.
+No wonder Sanofi, WCG, and Facebook don’t appear alongside Mr. Dyer’s expertise and “New York Times best selling” book.
 About what, you ask?
 Marketing.

-I was surprised to see Mr. Pearson’s LinkedIn profile also somewhat obscured in his WCG performance with his Sanofi snafu.
-In fact, Mr. Pearson asked me to remove this story from my blog (under this same URL) over 11 years ago.
-I complied.
 I was part of how they REMOVED the Sanofi Facebook Hack from the web.
 (Oops, I’m back.
 The truth needs to come out, don’t you think?)
 Can bad actors and pharma-backed non-profits hide their tracks from the internet?
-Let’s dig a little deeper into the WCG failure, the Paul Dyer emergency, and how the Facebook page taunted him for a week before they were able to regain access and replace the Dyer Skree that made Paul Dyer famous.
+Let’s dig a little deeper into the WCG failure, the Paul Dyer emergency, and how the Facebook page taunted him for a week before they were able to regain access and replace the Dyer skree that made Paul Dyer infamous.
 Not the kind of fame he is too happy for you to remember or for Google to pull up.

 Bad Science, Bad Faith, Bad Actors